Identification | Biology | Damage ID | Management | Handling

 Impacts on Recreational Fisheries

 In reviews of cormorant diet studies, scientists have concluded that fish species of recreational or commercial significance generally make up only a small percentage of the cormorant diet.
 Cormorants, however, are opportunistic predators whose diet varies considerably with local prey availability.
-For example in one study, trout comprised 1% of great cormorant diet (by weight) in 1 English river, and 85% of the diet in another.
+For example, in one study, trout comprised 1% of great cormorant diet (by weight) in one English river, and 85% of the diet in another.
 In another study, investigators found that the percent of sport and commercially significant species in the diet of double-crested cormorants feeding at a Wyoming river varied from less than 1% to 93%.
 At Rice Island in the Columbia River, estuary salmonids, some of which are federally-listed as threatened or endangered, are the most important prey of double-crested cormorants.
 However, diet studies by themselves say more about the importance of the fish to the cormorant, than about the impact of the cormorant on the fish stocks.

 Reviewers considering the effect of cormorant predation on fisheries often have concluded that they have no clearly defined impact.
 Studies are inconclusive, because obtaining information can be difficult and expensive, particularly in large open-water systems.
 Fisheries operate under a wide variety of physical, biological, and cultural conditions, so that even when comprehensive information is available, it may be impossible to separate the effects of the various influences.
 Any conclusions generally are specific to the fishery in question.

 In recent years, several large studies of fishery-cormorant interactions have been conducted.
 Not surprisingly, the conclusions have varied.
-However, studies on eastern Lake Ontario, using a 20-plus-year fishery database, concluded that cormorant predation was associated with an increase in mortality of young smallmouth bass (Micropterus dolomieui), that contributed to a major decline in bass abundance and in the quality of the bass fishery.
+However, studies on eastern Lake Ontario, using a 20-plus-year fishery database, concluded that cormorant predation was associated with an increase in mortality of young smallmouth bass (Micropterus dolomieui) that contributed to a major decline in bass abundance and in the quality of the bass fishery.
 Researchers at the Cornell University Biological Field Station have studied the walleye (Sander vitreus) population, recreational fishery, and cormorant diet at Oneida Lake, New York, for decades.
-They concluded based on over 40 years of fish population data, that cormorant predation was likely a significant source of sub-adult walleye mortality that negatively impacted the fishery.
+They concluded, based on over 40 years of fish population data, that cormorant predation was likely a significant source of sub-adult walleye mortality that negatively impacted the fishery.

 Nests or nesting trees can be removed or physically broken up with the hope that adult birds will either leave the area or fail to rebuild and re-nest successfully that season.
 This method may be useful for discouraging cormorants from nesting in new areas, especially if nests are destroyed early on.
 It requires more effort in already established colonies.

 Site-specific impacts on fisheries often occur when large concentrations of easily accessible fish are present.
-Fish are particularly vulnerable when large numbers of hatchery-raised lake fish are released at once, or when natural movements, like salmon smolt runs, or fish spawning behavior, may concentrate fish in small areas.
+Fish are particularly vulnerable when large numbers of hatchery-raised lake fish are released at once, or when natural movements, like salmon smolt runs, or fish spawning behavior may concentrate fish in small areas.
 Fish harvest methods that congregate fish in enclosed areas that cormorants can access also leave fish vulnerable.
 Releasing fish at night so they have time to disperse before cormorants begin feeding in the morning can reduce predation.
 In lakes, releasing fish in deep water rather than from the shore may also reduce predation.
 In streams, fish can be stocked early in the season before cormorants return from their wintering grounds.
 Harassment conducted in coordination with stocking may also relieve pressure on recently stocked fish.

 Netting or grid wires can prevent or deter cormorants from preying on fish in hatchery or aquaculture ponds (below).
 Nets provide a physical barrier and are effective as long as the edges of the nets extend to the ground surrounding the pond.
 If nets do not extend to the ground, cormorants may learn to walk into the water and around the netting.
 Although netting can be effective, the cost may be prohibitive for large ponds.
 In some instances, the levies between ponds are too narrow to hold net support structures, and netting may interfere with machinery needed for daily operations.

-Overhead-wire systems work by making it difficult for cormorants to land on, and take off from ponds.
+Overhead-wire systems work by making it difficult for cormorants to land on and take off from ponds.
 Although these systems are effective at preventing large flocks from landing, individual birds often learn to fly between the lines, or land on levies and walk into the pond despite the wires.
-Grid wires may reduce access to people as well, and present hazards to non-target species like osprey (Pandion haliaetus) or swallows (Hirundinidae), as well as bald eagles (Haliaeetus leucocephalus).
+Grid wires may reduce access to people as well, and present hazards to non-target species like osprey (Pandion haliaetus) or swallows (Hirundinidae sp.), as well as bald eagles (Haliaeetus leucocephalus).
 Ropes with plastic floats, sometimes called bird balls, are a less expensive and less labor-intensive alternative to wire systems.
 Floating ropes can be strung parallel to each other about 50 to 55 feet apart.
 The success of both wire systems and floating ropes depends on the availability of alternative foraging areas nearby.
 Birds that are able to find other food sources easily are more likely to be deterred.

 Wire-grid systems can also protect nesting colonies of other waterbirds.
 Along with gulls, cormorants can out-compete common terns for favored nesting islands.
 Grid wires suspended above tern nesting colonies can enhance tern nesting success and productivity by discouraging larger birds from nesting.
 This method effectively reserves nesting space for common terns until they are able to establish and defend a colony.